Jamila Wideman: Activism

 Upon graduation from Stanford, and during the off-seasons of the WNBA, Wideman founded and directed the Stanford Athletic Alliance.
 In 1997, Wideman founded and implemented another youth program called "Hoopin' with Jamila".
 The program was funded by Nike.
 USA Today honored Wideman as the "Most Caring Athlete" in 1998.
 The program also earned the National Council on Crime and Delinquency "Community Award", given annually to programs that attempt to provide creative alternatives to juvenile incarceration.

 In 2001, Wideman participated in the Connecticut Forum, where she shared the stage with Stanley Crouch, Anita Hill, Spike Lee, and Bill Russell to talk candidly about race.

 Writing

 Wideman collaborated with Juniper Lesnik to publish an article on playground basketball in the Sunday New York Times.

 Post-basketball accomplishments

 Following her graduation from New York University Law School, Wideman began working as a staff attorney at Equal Justice Initiative (EJI) in Montgomery, Alabama, where she litigated on behalf of death sentences individuals in state and federal courts, and later became a staff attorney at the Legal Aid Society in New York City.

 In September 2018, Wideman was hired by the NBA as Vice President of Player Development.

 In December 2024, Wideman was announced as the general manager of Washington Mystics on WNBA.
+On April 6, 2026, the Washington Mystics fired Wideman after one season.